 Defending Free Expression

 Three thematic elements comprise this area, each addressing specific issues related to free expression, including:repression of human rights advocates, political accountability, and Internet openness and security.
 Taken together, they are meant to build long-term efforts to preserve and expand free speech globally.
 We support civil society groups engaged in domestic and internationaladvocacy and litigation that challenge repressive laws and call on governments to fulfill their human rights obligations to citizens.
 We are particularly attentive to these issues in our focus countries of Nigeria, Mexico, and Russia, with more limited grantmaking at the global level.
 Grants to advance an open and secure Internet support policy research and advocacy that seek to maintain and expand freedom of speech and access to information online while exposing Internet control and surveillance activities.
-Grantmaking will also explore emerging digital privacy and security threats and the development of new technologies to help protect human rights defenders and journalists at risk.

 Enhancing Criminal Justice

 We place special emphasis on assessing progress in our areas of investment, both in terms of individual grants and more broadly on the extent to which our strategic approach is contributing to systemic change.